 Now you’re possibly wondering how to replace your furnace filter.
 More than likely, this will vary depending on what furnace you have, but usually:

-At Finch Air Conditioning & Heating Inc, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Finch Air Conditioning & Heating Inc, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 281-407-9478 or set up an appointment with us online.

 - Open or pull off the air filter panel close to the bottom of your furnace to uncover an open compartment.